About Museum of the Prime Minister

 Dr. Robert D. Kilgour

-Robert is founder and chair of Renaissance Care which operates 18 care homes throughout Scotland with 1,400 staff and he also sits on several boards across a range of fields including corporate finance and technology.
+He is founder and chair of Renaissance Care which operates nineteen care homes throughout Scotland with 1,500 staff and he also sits on several boards across a range of fields including corporate finance and technology.

-In 2017, Robert founded and currently chairs SBUK, a group of 500 Scottish businesses campaigning for Scotland to remain part of the UK.
+In 2017, he founded and chairs SBUK, a group of 500 Scottish businesses campaigning for Scotland to remain part of the UK.

 In June 2023, he received an honorary doctorate from Stirling University for his ‘outstanding contribution to entrepreneurship and philanthropy’ and he also recently founded the Social Care Foundation to promote and encourage reform of social care.